Submitting assignments online

 After uploading the file, you must Save Changes.

-The submission status shows 'Draft uploaded' but it is 'not submitted for marking' as yet.
+The submission status shows 'Draft uploaded' but it is 'not submitted for marking' yet.

-If your file is a text-based document and under 40mb, it will go through to Turnitin automatically under 'draft' status.
-You will see a Turnitin icon saying 'Turnitin status: Queued'.
-This means that your assignment is being processed with Turnitin.
-If successful, you will see a Turnitin ID (if you receive an error, see the chapter on Troubleshooting).
-A percentage icon for your originality report will appear underneath in due course, which you can click on to check your work.
+If your file is a text-based document and under 100MB, it will go through to Turnitin automatically with a 'draft' status.
+You will see a Turnitin icon saying 'Turnitin status: Queued' which means your assignment is being processed with Turnitin.
+If successful, this will later change to a Turnitin ID and percentage icon for your originality report will appear underneath, which you can click on to check your work.
 You will also receive a notification email from Turnitin after submitting a draft.

-Use this originality report to see where you need to correct any referencing or citations to avoid plagiarism.
+Use the originality report to see where you need to correct any referencing or citations to avoid plagiarism.
 Click here to find out about Using the originality report in Turnitin.

 Click here to find out about Referencing.

 Whilst your assignment is in 'draft', it is possible to delete and add as many drafts as you like up until the due date, to check your originality report.
-This report can take anywhere between 5 mins and 24 hours to be returned.
-However, after three attempts, this report will always take a minimum of 24 hours to be returned.
+The report can take anywhere between 5 mins and 24 hours to be returned however, after three attempts this report will always take a minimum of 24 hours to be returned.
 To delete your assignment, you must have your next version ready to upload in its place.
 Go back to Edit draft and click on your uploaded file.
-In the pop-up window, click Delete.
-Add your new version and click Save.
+In the pop-up window, click Delete, add your new version and click Save.

-If your file is a non-text-based document (e.g. an image, image-based PDF or PPT, etc.) and Turnitin has been switched off, then you will not receive a paper ID or an originality report.
+If your file is a non-text-based document (e.g. an image, image-based PDF or PPT, etc.) and Turnitin has been switched off by you tutor, then you will not receive a paper ID or an originality report.

-The submission status is still under draft so you must click on the Submit assignment button to fully complete the process .
-It states that once you click on that 'Submit assignment' button, you will not be able to make any more changes.
+The submission status is still in draft so you must click on the Submit assignment button to fully complete the process .
+Please be aware that once you click on the 'Submit assignment' button in the next step, you will not be able to make any more changes.

-Click on the Submit assignment button to make your final submission.
+Click the Submit assignment button to make your final submission.

-You must confirm that this is your own work and you are prompted again to be sure that a final submission should be made.
-No more changes can be made once the assignment is submitted for grading.
-Click on the Continue button or Cancel if you want to make more changes.
+You must tick the box to confirm that this is your own work and you are asked again if you are happy to made a final submission as no more changes can be made once the assignment is submitted for grading.

 This shows the final screen that you will see once the process is complete.
 The submission status clearly states 'Submitted for grading'.